nikipi/Text_as_data/README.md

 Method 2: N-grams

 Method 3: TF-IDF term frequency- inverse document frequency
-Strength: Highlight some specific question which does not occure that ofthen
+Strength: Highlight some specific question which does not occure that often
+          down-weight terms that appear in many documents and could give better results.